 Unaware that correctness, far from being absolute, can vary with register, dialect and context, people end up taking against innocuous usages and non-existent errors that then impair their enjoyment of language.
 Their appreciation of music suffers too, because they hold song lyrics to the same restrictive standards as elevated writing.

-People flip out over double negatives, omitted subjunctives, reflexive pronouns and the playful disregard of formal subject-verb agreement as though these implied illiteracy, laziness, stupidity or recklessness.
+People flip out over double negatives, omitted subjunctives, reflexive pronouns and the playful disregard of formal subject–verb agreement as though these implied illiteracy, laziness, or stupidity.
 Never mind dialectal sensitivity: not even poetic licence gets a look-in here.

 I dislike hearing the word ain’t in a song and sometimes an otherwise beautiful piece of music just grates when that word is used.
 Having been a teacher I guess to me it’s the grand daddy of bad grammer [sic].

 But ain’t isn’t really a grammatical issue.
 Bad grammar and non-standard language, though commonly conflated, are not the same thing.
 Bad grammar means something like “Goed us town.”
 I don’t think that’s grammatical in any variety of English, though we might hear goed from a child who has temporarily regularised a strong verb.

 There are rules of syntax and morphology that we pick up as infants and observe automatically, and there are “rules” – generally style or usage guidelines – that we’re taught later and that may be worth heeding in certain settings.
 But to many people, bad grammar and grammar errors simply mean any set of conventions in English that differ from the formal standard (or from their interpretation of it).